yahya010/beam_search_MCMC/README.md

-# Testing Instructions for Transformers Submodule
+# Connecting Beam Search to MCMC

 Follow these steps to test the current code: